JakobBruenker/monadic-bang/README.md

 ### Where it can be used

-This is actually fairly straightforward: It can be used in any expression that is somewhere inside a `do`-block.
+It can be used in any expression that is somewhere inside a `do`-block.
 In particular, this includes for example `where`-blocks in `case`-expressions:

 ```haskell
 main = do